Diject/openmw-map-gen/README.md

 Note about scripts
 ------------------

 Files with the `.omwscripts` extension are not loaded by this build.
-If a mod packages `.omwscripts` into other formats, those scripts may not work correctly because many standard API calls are removed.

 Command-line options (fork-specific)